 Little Orphan Annie: Character Is The Real Hero

-On August 5, 1924, Harold Gray’s Little Orphan Annie premiered.
-It was among the earliest serial adventure strips, with the real quest across decades being Annie’s search for a real family.
+Annie spent decades on the road, dropping into communities and other people’s homes across America and beyond.
+But her and the strip’s real quest was for domestic bliss: love, connection, stability.
+The penultimate pop culture “orphan” spent years herself adopting ersatz families to which she wasn’t born.
 But Gray was an odd bird with extreme sentiments, clear even here in the opening strip.
 Annie’s resentful relationship with institutions and their corrupt managers is set from Day 1.
-Many of the enduring Gray tropes are here from the beginning: resentful anger, lengthy interior monologues, great names (Mis Asthma!), a truly alienated heroine.
+Many of the enduring Gray tropes are here from the beginning: resentful anger, lengthy interior monologues, great names (Miss Asthma!), a truly alienated heroine.
 Little Orphan Annie is among that handful of great American comic strips (Dick Tracy, Popeye, Krazy Kat) that immersed American newspaper readers in a deeply idiosyncratic imagination that was unlike just about any other artistic experience and vision available elsewhere.
+And yet it was relevant to their experience in revealing ways.

 Harold Gray’s Little Orphan Annie is an eccentric expression of the bittersweet aesthetic. its locus is a pathetic, orphaned figure who is exploited and abused by a world that seems dominated by evildoers and bad luck, barely salvaged by good-hearted salts of the earth who make their local reality humane.
-Villainy is around every corner for Annie, whether that corner is on a rural road or in mid-town cities.
+Villainy is around every corner for Annie, whether that corner is on a rural road or in urban mid-towns.
 It is a Manichean vision of the world where good hearts are in perennial war with exploiters.
-Gray’s cosmology is remarkably dark, with a main character in search of an ersatz family the universe denies her.
+Gray’s cosmology is remarkably dark, with a main character in search of a family the universe denies her.
 Most institutions are not to be trusted, and most human hearts are as likely to be black and cold as warm and open.

 Whatever the specific adventure Annie is on in a given cycle, the real theme in Little Orphan Annie is moral character.
 The parallel action in Annie is that of moral judgement.
 Annie and the ancillary cast are always spending more panel time talking to themselves and sizing one another up than engaging in action or even dialog.
 Gray makes greater use of the internal monologue than just about any comic strip artist.
-Much of the soliloquies are the characters debating internally about the good or dangerous nature of another character and at the same time delivering homilies that explain an action or person.
+Most of the soliloquies are the characters debating internally about the good or dangerous nature of another character and at the same time delivering homilies that explain an action or person.

 Judging new characters’ moral fitness, good or bad intentions and even their inner natures is a central part of the Annie world from the very beginning of the strip.
-In the 1925 sequence above we get the entire arc of moral judgment theme in a two-day miniature.
+In the 1925 sequence above we get the entire arc of the moral judgment theme in a two-day miniature.
 Annie comes upon a new character, argues to herself whether this is a positive or negative force in her life, and her gut conclusion is borne out by later action.
 In this case she runs into the judge who is about to determine her fate and then receives his welcome ruling the next day.

 Gray gives these soliloquies around character the shape of argument, where the characters anticipate and counter other perspectives.
 His characters are endowed with a kind of lawyerly fair-mindedness that are always showing their work – the path to a reasonable conclusion.